segment-boneyard/partnerapp/Readme.md

 You can then perform API operations on behalf a user as the install.

-With `destination/xyz` scope you can only change the destination specified (`xyz`) on the user selected source.
+With `destination/clearbrain` scope you can only change the destination specified (`clearbrain` in this case) on the user selected source.
 This is the recommended scope for apps trying to control just one destination for a user (Enable With Segment functionality).
 These apps can only access the Destinations API.
 Detailed reference is here: https://reference.segmentapis.com/ > Destinations

 You can GET a destination if it exists as shown below and Create, Update or Delete it too.